wso2/docs-is/en/docs/references/extend/federation/write-a-custom-oauth2-federated-authenticator.md

 1. Access the playground app by using [http://localhost:8080/playground2](http://localhost:8080/playground2).
 2. This will redirect to the login page of Kakao.
-3. Enter email and password for Kakao.
+3. Enter the email address and password for Kakao.

+You will be successfully logged into the application.

 Similarly, you can write a custom authenticator to authenticate the users from different external systems.